gamma032steam/gamma032steam.github.io/content/posts/pcd-notes.md

 -   Rolling deployments
 {{% pcdnote %}}
 -  GCE: Can roll out new instance templates in a MIG.
 -  GKE: Apply an updated deployment.
 Pods will be recreated.
-Can set a rollingUpdate strategy with a maxUnavailable, and maxSurge (extra pods) to minimise distruption.
+Can set a rollingUpdate strategy with a maxUnavailable, and maxSurge (extra pods) to minimise disruption.
 {{% /pcdnote %}}

 -   Canary deployments